formkit/docs-content/guides/build-a-multi-step-form.md

 ## Putting it all together

 And Voilà! 🎉 We are finished!
-We've added some more UI to the final form such as next/prev buttons to make it feel more real.
+We've added some more UI and UX flourish to this final form to make it feel more real:

+- Added Previous / Next buttons for step navigation
+- Added tracking for visited steps and we now show validation errors on blur
+- Added a psuedo-submitHandler function that simulates back-end errors
+- The form submit button is now disabled until the `valid` state of the entire form is `true`
+- Added some additional text to the form to better mock a real-world UI.

  Here it is — a fully functioning multi-step form:

 <example
   :file="[
     '/_content/examples/guides/multi-step-form/final-form/example.vue',
-    '/_content/examples/guides/multi-step-form/final-form/utils.js',
-    '/_content/examples/guides/multi-step-form/final-form/useSteps.js'
+    '/_content/examples/guides/multi-step-form/final-form/useSteps.js',
+    '/_content/examples/guides/multi-step-form/final-form/utils.js'
   ]"
   :editable="true">
 </example>